Here is a blog post about preparing for laparoscopy that many of you requested.

-- Bring loose clothing.
-Pullover dresses are best.
-They give enough room to move around freely without being too restrictive.
+- Loose clothing.
+Dresses without any elastics at the waist are best.
+They give enough room to move freely without being too restrictive.

 - Bring adult diapers.
-These are beneficial as you will be hooked to a catheter post surgery.
+These are useful to save you from bathroom trips you are not strong enough to make yet.
 Ensure you have the right size.
-I brought a size too small and it was troublesome to wear.
+I brought a size too small and it was horrible to wear.

 - Bring granny panties.
 You know, those big panties with waistband that comes up to your waistline and made out of cotton.
 They don’t end up at your hips where they could scratch your surgical scars.
 They are comfortable they will be your best friend post surgery.